tusharxoxoxo/Guess-Whos-back-rust-game/README.md

 # Guess-Who-s-Back-

+The "Guess-Who's-Back" project is a simple guessing game written in the Rust programming language.
+The game uses a Command Line Interface (CLI) and includes various functions and associated methods.
+The game generates a random integer between 1 and 100 and prompts the player to enter a guess.
+If the guess is too low or too high, the program will indicate as such, and if the guess is correct, the game will print a congratulatory message and exit.
+The project is a work in progress and is being developed using external crates, with a focus on efficient and robust code.

 the program will generate a random integer between 1 and 100.
 It will then prompt the player to enter a guess.
 After a guess is entered, the program will indicate whether the guess is too low or too high.
 If the guess is correct, the game will print a congratulatory message and exit.
 Guess-Who-s-Back-
 A simple guessing game in rust